kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 28 PRINCIPLE REPLACEMENT
 ![](/40%20Principles/resources/28%20PRINCIPLE%20REPLACEMENT.png)
 ## Strategies and Recommendations
-- If a system or some its part cannot deliver its function with the required degree of performance or accuracy, consider replacing the system or its part with another one based on a different principle which is capable of delivering the required function or performance.
+- If a system or some its part cannot deliver its function with the required degree of performance or accuracy, consider replacing the system or its part with another one based on a different principle that is capable of delivering the required function or performance.
-- Sometimes, in business systems it is sufficient to replace a basic operating principle behind the existing system part or a process activity it delivers without replacing that part.
+- Sometimes, in business systems, it is sufficient to replace a basic operating principle behind the existing system part or a processing activity it delivers without replacing that part.
 - Add a new subsystem to your system that will deliver the required functionality based on a new principle.
-- Check if your system, process or supersystem already has a component that meets the new required principle and use it to achieve the needed functionality.
+- Check if your system, process, or supersystem already has a component that meets the new required principle and use it to achieve the needed functionality.
 ### Examples
 - Use polymorphism
 - Strategy Pattern